Rai people: Religion

-Rais have been following Kirat religion since the ancient times.
-Kirat religion is based on animistic nature and ancestor worship.
-Rais do not believe in heaven or hell.
-There is no religious hierarchy.
-Kirati-Rais engages Nakchong, Mangpa, Bijuwa, Nakso their tribal shamans in their religious rites.
-During the course of their recent history the Rais has increasingly borrowed elements from the major religions they have had contact with from Lamaist Buddhism or Nepalese Hinduism without however renouncing their own tribal traditions.
+The Rai have been following the Kirat religion since ancient times.
+This is based on animistic nature and ancestor worship.
+Rai do not believe in heaven or hell, and there is no religious hierarchy.
+Kirati Rai engage Nakchong, Mangpa, Bijuwa, Nakso, their tribal shamans, in their religious rites.
+Recently the Rai have increasingly borrowed elements from the major religions with which they have had contact, such as Lamaist Buddhism and Nepalese Hinduism, without however renouncing their own tribal traditions.
+According to the Nepali Census of 2011 AD (2068 BS), roughly one third of Rai people follow Hinduism (30%), two thirds follow Kirat Mundhum Dharma (65%), while 5% are Christians.